YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 ...
 ```

 There is no Elm here.
-We're using JavaScript to check `localStorage` for previously saved `model` data.
+We're using JavaScript to check local storage for previously saved `model` data.
 Then we're establishing the `startingState` in a ternary that checks the `storedState` for the model data.
 If data is found, we `JSON.parse` it and pass it to our Elm app.
 If there is no model yet, we'll pass `null`.

 Then we need to set up ports so we can use features of `localStorage` in our Elm code.
 We're going to call one port `setStorage` and then subscribe to it so we can do something with messages that come through the port.
 When `state` data is sent, we'll use the `setItem` method to set `model` and save the stringified data to `localStorage`.
 The `removeStorage` port will remove the `model` item from `localStorage`.
 We'll use this when logging out.